 Working With Your Advisers

 When students declare their intention to apply to a health professional school they will register with the Office of Preprofessional Advising.
-Students are not assigned a specific premedical advisor until they have submitted their Premedical Advisory Committee Application.
-The assigned premedical advisor will work closely with the student throughout the application period and write their Premedical Advisory Committee Letter of Evaluation.
+Students are not assigned a specific premedical adviser until they have submitted their Premedical Advisory Committee Application.
+The assigned premedical adviser will work closely with the student throughout the application period and write their Premedical Advisory Committee Letter of Evaluation.
 For more information on this process, the Premedical Handbook offers a comprehensive discussion of curricula, activities, and application procedures for the health professions.